dario-passos/DeepLearning_for_VIS-NIR_Spectra/README.md

 TPE optimization of the CNN hyper-parameters and a brief study of the interpretability of the CNN activations in terms of spectral features.

-Check the .ipynb notebook for details [Bjerrum2017_CNN/BayesOpt_CNN1.2.ipynb](/notebooks/Bjerrum2017_CNN/BayesOpt_CNN1.2.ipynb)
+Check the .ipynb notebook for details [Bjerrum2017_CNN/BayesOpt_CNN1.2.ipynb](/notebooks/Bjerrum2017_CNN/BayesOpt_CNN1.2.ipynb).
-The notebook might seem long but this is due to the fact that on GitHub there is no clipping of the output of the computation cells.
+The notebook might seem long but this is due to the fact that on GitHub there is no clipping of the output of the computation cells (the training steps outputs are visible).

 ### more in the near future...